cncf/devstats.archive/README.md

 - I have 1.2M events in my Psql database, and each event contains quite complex structure, I would estimate about 3-6 GitHub API calls are needed to get that data.
 It means about 7M API calls.
 - 7.2M / 5K (API limit per hour) gives 1440 hours which is 2 months.
 And we're on GitHub API limit all the time.
 Processing ALL GitHub events takes about 12 hours without ANY limit.
 - You can optionally save downloaded JSONs to avoid network traffic in next calls (also usable for local development mode).
-- There is already implemented proof of concept (POC), please see [Ruby version README](https://github.com/cncf/gha2db/blob/master/README.ruby.md)
+- There is already implemented proof of concept (POC), please see usage here [USAGE](https://github.com/cncf/gha2db/blob/master/USAGE.md)
+- POC is implemented in both Ruby and Go.
 - It implements 5 example metrics: Reviewers, SIG mentions, PRs merged per repo, PRs merged in all repos, Time to merge, please see [Dashboards](https://cncftest.io/?orgId=1)

 # Proposed architecture